wmCmo/Pomodoro/README.md

 ### Things to work on
 - Metadata
-- Remove styling and script from `index.html` and put them in the
+- Remove styling and script from `index.html`.
-- Notification after each interval with a sound.
+- ~Notification after each interval with a sound.~
 - Customizable background.